LoganSorensen/Sprint-Challenge--User-Interface/README.md

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

-    -The align-items property always works on the cross-axis i.e. the axis that runs perpindicular to the main axis.
+    -The align-items property always works on the cross-axis i.e. the axis that runs perpendicular to the main axis.

 5. Explain why git is valuable to a team of developers.